Jose Luis Hernandez: music, education, and hope

 Jose Luis has worked with the Oklahoma Arts Institute Orchestra and the Sistema-inspired youth orchestras of Los Angeles, Atlanta, and Philadelphia.
 He travels to Mexico every summer to lead the Juventud Sinfonica, a pre-professional orchestral training program.
 He has worked with choir preparing works as varied as Handel’s Coronation Anthem and Tchesnokov’s Communion Hymn.
 Jose Luis is an insightful communicator with participation at the League of American Orchestras Dallas national conference, the LA Philharmonic’s Take-A-Stand National Festival, the Van Cliburn Foundation Musical Awakenings© education series, and the Music Transforms Symposium at Oklahoma City University.

-He has been featured in television broadcasts including OETA-PBS and has authored opinion pieces in the Tulsa World.
-On Oklahoma Arts Day 2018, together with Sistema Tulsa students, he formally addressed the Oklahoma House of Representatives to highlight Arts Education.
+He has been featured in television broadcasts including OETA-PBS and has authored pieces in the Tulsa World and the New York Times.
+On Oklahoma Arts Day 2018, together with Sistema Tulsa students, he addressed the Oklahoma House of Representatives to highlight Arts Education.

 Jose Luis began his musical journey as a pianist and chamber musician quickly gaining recognition playing as a soloist with orchestra in Mexico at age ten and touring in Germany shortly thereafter.
 Highlights of his piano career include a Dame Myra Hess solo piano recital on Chicago’s classical radio WFMT, recording a full-length album at WGBH studios in Boston, premiering new works, and playing piano concertos by Bach, Rachmaninov, Schumann, and Manuel Ponce.
 He currently serves on the Board of Directors of Chamber Music Tulsa, the Artistic Advisory Panel of the Oklahoma Arts Institute Orchestra, and recently completed Chaplain training.Semblanza en Español